-We also had to be prepared for the heat, because Florida summer is very intense, I’ve been here most of my life so I already know to stay indoors as much as possible if the sun is out.
+We also had to be prepared for the heat, because Florida summer is very intense.
+I’ve been here most of my life so I already know to stay indoors as much as possible if the sun is out.

-With the heat we’ve been having lately just going to the zoo or a playground I decided to buy some small fans to keep us cool, especially the kids.
+With the heat we’ve been having lately, just going to the zoo or a playground, I decided to buy some small fans to keep us cool, especially the kids.

-And just before the trip I purchased three additional fans, two identical necklace fans that blow up towards your face, and one handheld misting fan which mists like a humidifier and was also amazing.
+And just before the trip I purchased three additional fans.
+Two identical necklace fans that blow up towards your face and one handheld misting fan, which mists like a humidifier and was also amazing.

-If it hadn’t been for these fans I don’t think any of us would have made it through the first 20 minutes of entering the park.
+If it hadn’t been for these fans, I don’t think any of us would have made it through the first twenty minutes of entering the park.

 Sunscreen was another must when it came to the sun, we all coated our skin with sunscreen (100 and 50) before arriving and tried to reapply when possible.